PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Related work

 \section{Related work}

-\paragraph{Prompt highlighting.} PASTA~\citep{pasta-zhang2024tell} modifies attention scores post-hoc but is incompatible with FlashAttention~\citep{dao2022flashattention}.
-SPA~\citep{spanchor} anchors at the logit level but requires multiple forward passes. \seka{}~\citep{li2026spectral} edits Key vectors via spectral decomposition with near-zero overhead.
-All three operate exclusively on the routing channel, leaving the content channel unused. \prism{} differs by jointly steering Key and Value channels with per-head continuous weighting, capturing both routing and content gains.
-Prefix-Tuning~\citep{li-liang-2021-prefix} also operates in Key/Value space by prepending learned soft tokens, but requires gradient-based training and modifies the context length; \prism{} is gradient-free and edits existing token representations in place.
+\paragraph{Prompt highlighting.} PASTA~\citep{pasta-zhang2024tell} modifies attention scores but is incompatible with FlashAttention~\citep{dao2022flashattention}, while SPA~\citep{spanchor} anchors at the logit level but requires multiple forward passes. \seka{}~\citep{li2026spectral} edits Key vectors via spectral decomposition with near-zero overhead.
+Prefix-Tuning~\citep{li-liang-2021-prefix} operates in Key/Value space by prepending learned soft tokens, but requires gradient-based training and modifies the context length. \citet{venkateswaran-contractor-2026-spotlight} dynamically steer attention toward user-specified prompt parts for instruction following, and \citet{zhan2026realreadingtransformeractivations} score head relevance with a vector-quantized autoencoder for head selection.
+These methods either operate only on the routing channel, require offline training, or lack principled discriminative subspace learning. \prism{} addresses all three gaps: it jointly steers Key and Value channels with per-head continuous softplus weighting, is gradient-free, and edits existing token representations in place.
+Orthogonally, retrieval-based and intent-aware context construction change which content reaches the model rather than how the model weighs it~\citep{fu2026contextnav,fu-etal-2026-videostir}; \prism{} operates downstream of any such selector, as Appendix~\ref{app:automatic_span} shows.